meltano/meltano/docs/src/_getting-started/part4.md

 docker exec meltano_postgres psql -U meltano -c 'DROP TABLE tap_github.commits; DROP TABLE analytics.authors;'
 ```

-Now we can run the E(t)LT process again using the `meltano run`command.
+Now we can run the full process again using the `meltano run`command.
 We add the parameter --full-refresh to ignore the state Meltano has stored.

 <div class="termy">